 Unfortunately, this issue occurs and plagues many nonprofits.
 Trustees get involved in the board of directors, then without warning become stagnate, not necessarily dragging the organization down, but definitely not building it up.
 Fortunately, the issue doesn’t have to be a permanent state of affairs.
 An engaged board can help your nonprofit organization (NPO) gain traction in its cause, increase awareness and most importantly, raise money to support the mission.

 So how can you get your trustees more involved?
-Today, we’ll list the ways to motivate and engage your board of directors.
+What is the proper role for a trustee?
+Today, we’ll list the ways to motivate and engage your nonprofit board of directors.

 Recognize why they joined.

 All trustees join a nonprofit board for a reason.
 Recognize this and focus your efforts on emphasizing a purpose for board members.
+Define board of directors responsibilities.
 Most board members have a specific passion for the organization’s cause or have had personal event affected by the same issues addressed.
 Over time, this passion can burn out or check out, but it still exists, just waiting to be tapped into.

 Try sitting down and talking with your board members on an individual basis, and ask them specifically why they want to be a trustee.
 Focus on questions such as: